 Our transfer rate averages from 1GB to about 10GB per hour per account.

 However, in many cases, it is very difficult to predict how long a given transfer will take.
 Depending on the number of directories, the number of files, the size of those files, and the source/destination, it can sometimes take longer than expected to move your data.
+Our servers do any limits and speed can reach up 2TB/day per account.

 What may be surprising is how large of an impact factors other than the size of the data you are syncing can have.
 For example, it is not uncommon for there to be 1-5 second of overhead per file being copied (target service needs to catalog this file, index it, verify it, etc.).
 If you are trying to move 200,000 files, this would be 200,000 – 1,000,000 seconds, or up to 11 days of overhead alone!